Pylons/pyramid/docs/narr/unittesting.rst

 attribute is ``Yo``, as this is what is expected of the view function in the branch it's testing.

-Note that the test calls the ``zope.testing.cleanup.cleanUp`` function in its ``setUp`` and ``tearDown`` functions.
+Note that the test calls the ``repoze.bfg.testing.cleanUp`` function in its ``setUp`` and ``tearDown`` functions.
 This is required to perform cleanup between the test runs.
 If you use any of the testing API, be sure to call this function at setup and teardown of individual